Learning constitutive models and rheology from partial flow measurements: Materials and Methods

-We perform the integration using a differentiable solver Diffrax \cite{kidger2021on}, which allows us to automatically take gradients of the loss function, Eqn (\ref{eq:loss_fn}), with respect to the parameters $\theta$.
+We perform the integration using a differentiable solver Diffrax \cite{kidger2021on}, which allows us to automatically take gradients of the loss function, Eq. (\ref{eq:loss_fn}), with respect to the parameters $\theta$.
 We can use gradient-descent algorithms to efficiently find a set of parameters $\theta$ that best describe the data by minimizing the loss.

-This approach mirrors that used by neural network data-driven approaches which rely on very large (on the order over 1,000 to 10,000) numbers of parameters to fit the data, resulting in large computation times.
-We instead fit the data to classical constitutive models, which a handful of parameters, enabling us to efficiently fit an ensemble of potential models to the same dataset.
+Because classical constitutive models have only a handful of parameters, we can efficiently fit an ensemble of candidate models to the same dataset, in contrast to neural-network-based approaches that rely on thousands of non-physical parameters.
 Assuming that the errors in the fit are independent and normally distributed, the log-likelihood of the particular estimate is given by

-where $\mathcal{L}$ is the mean squared error defined in Eqn (\ref{eq:loss_fn}).
+where $\mathcal{L}$ is the mean squared error defined in Eq. (\ref{eq:loss_fn}).
 The Bayesian information criterion for a particular fit to a model is then

 Here, $k$ represents the number of parameters in the particular model, which is given simply as the length of the vector $\theta$.
 Under a Bayesian framework, the model which best describes the system \textit{given the observed data} has the smallest BIC, a measure which naturally penalizes more complicated models with higher degrees of freedom.